 You will start the day as early as 02:00, and, using one of the climbing route options mentioned above, summit the tallest peak in Australasia.
 After enjoying your success and the view from up top, you’ll return to Base Camp for celebrations by about 10:00 in the morning.

 Note: Lingering for too long on the peak leaves you exposed to afternoon rainstorms.

 Day 9-10: Hike back from Base Camp to Sugapa

 Hike back to Sugapa via the same route.
 The way back should be quicker.

 Enjoy a well-deserved overnight stay in your hotel.

 Reserve a few extra days, just in case, for bad weather or delayed flights.

-Unfortunately, the weather on the Carstensz Pyramid is unpredictable and often bad.
-The good news is that there is no “better” time in the year for the climb, although most chose the dry season from April to November.
+Unfortunately, the weather on Carstensz Pyramid is unpredictable and often bad.
+The good news is that there is no “best” time in the year for the climb, although most chose the dry season from April to November.

-The weather is constantly changing at any time of the year and you should expect to be inundated with rainstorms, scorched by the sun, an even welcomed to the summit by an enthusiastic snowstorm.
+The weather is constantly changing at any time of the year and you should expect the worst (by that I mean, inundated with rainstorms, scorched by the sun, an even welcomed to the summit by an enthusiastic snowstorm 😵💫).

 To avoid the majority of precipitation, most tour companies plan their ascent days in the early morning, when the chance of rain and snow is much lower.